What is a Belly Button Hernia?

 - The bulge turns red, purple, dark, or discolored

 - The bulge swells

-If you have any symptoms of a belly button hernia, make an appointment today with Dr. Reiner.
+If you have any symptoms of a belly button hernia, contact us today for a consultation with Dr. Reiner.
 Dr. Reiner is a leading expert and leader in the field of minimally invasive hernia repair and will accurately diagnose and effectively treat your hernia.
 The sooner you receive treatment, the less likely you are to experience potentially dangerous complications.
 Fill out the form on this page to request an appointment or call 212.879.6677 to learn more.